 - "1) he had an available, substantial ground of defense, that would have been pursued if he had been correctly advised of the dire immigration consequences attendant to accepting the plea bargain; - 2) there is a reasonable probability that a different plea bargain (absent such consequences) could have been negotiated at the time, or - 3) the presence of "special circumstances" that support the conclusion that he placed, or would have placed, particular emphasis on immigration consequences in deciding whether or not to plead guilty."
-156
+165

-Clarke further held that neither the judicial immigration warning, as required by G.L. c.
+In addition to laying out three ways of meeting the prejudice requirement for an ineffective assistance of counsel claim, Clarke further held that neither the judicial immigration warning, as required by G.L. c.
 278, §29D, nor a waiver of rights form which includes a general immigration warning is "an adequate substitute for defense counsel's professional obligation to advise her client of the likelihood of specific and dire immigration consequences that might arise" from a criminal case, though they may be relevant to the determination of prejudice.
-157
+166

 In the context of a case that went to trial, the first and third ways of establishing prejudice in Clarke are clearly inapplicable.
 In such cases, the SJC has stated that the defendant must show "a reasonable probability that the result of the plea would have been more favorable than the outcome of the trial."
-158
+167